VectorInstitute/vector-inference/docs/user_guide.md

 export VEC_INF_CONFIG=/h/<username>/my-model-config.yaml
 ```

-Note that there are other parameters that can also be added to the config but not shown in this example, such as `data_type` and `log_dir`.
+Note that there are other parameters that can also be added to the config but not shown in this example, check the [`ModelConfig`](vec_inf/client/config.py) for details.

 ### `status` command